Your Puppy Handbook

 You should have a lead and small size collar with you to pick up your puppy.

 This is also necessary if you are collecting your new puppy from the airport.
 (I recommend that you do not get your puppy out of their crate until you have driven away from the airport.
 Airports are potentially a hotspot for infection.
-People often toilet their dogs just before leaving for flights and they are often released immediately to relieve themselves.
+People often toilet their dogs just before leaving for flights, just as they do on arrival, releasing them immediately to relieve themselves.
 If you have a long drive ahead it would be far better to find a nice grassy area less frequented by other dogs.
 If it is not to far to home wait till they are safely home to be released).

 Try to discourage eager children from overwhelming your puppy during their first days at home with you.
 Give your puppy a chance to explore their new surroundings and develop a sense of security and confidence before too much spirited play.
 If a young puppy (of any breed), suddenly thrust into a new environment, becomes overwhelmed by boisterous excited children, they can become fearful and nervous which can negatively impact their social development.

 Children must learn the difference between your cute new puppy and their toys.
-Puppies are living beings and children must learn not only to love them but to respect them as with any living thing.
+Puppies are living beings and children must learn, not only to love them, but to respect them as with any living creature.

 Children should learn not to disturb your puppy when they are resting or eating.
 You may need to supervise children teaching them how to stroke and gently play with your new puppy.